Rates of tax: from 23 June 2010 onwards: example

 In August 2010 an individual realises a chargeable gain of £30,000.
 She has taxable income in 2010-11 of £20,000 after allowances.
 The annual exempt amount is £10,100 and the basic rate band limit is £37,400.

 The amount of the gain chargeable to Capital Gains Tax is £19,900 (£30,000 less £10,100).

 The amount of the basic rate band that can be used against that gain is £17,400 (£37,400 less £20,000).

 The amount of the gain that is chargeable at 28% is £2,500 (£19,900 less £17,400).

 So the amount of Capital Gains Tax payable is £3,832 (£17,400 at 18% plus £2,500 at 28%).

-There is guidance and more examples at CG21600+ to illustrate how losses and the annual exempt amount are set off in the most beneficial way in order to minimise the amount of Capital Gains Tax payable.
+There is further guidance at CG21600 onwards to illustrate how losses and the annual exempt amount are set off in the most beneficial way in order to minimise the amount of Capital Gains Tax payable.